School systems around the world debate new closures as omicron spreads

 Children are at greater risk of becoming infected through community transmission outside of schools, Guthrie said, especially when schools require mask-wearing.

-Meanwhile, a report released by UNESCO, UNICEF and the World Bank last month warned that the current generation of students risks losing $17 trillion in lifetime earnings due to coronavirus-related school closures.
+Meanwhile, a report released by UNESCO, UNICEF and the World Bank last month warned that the current generation of students risks losing $17 trillion in lifetime earnings because of coronavirus-related school closures.
 Millions of students are at risk of never resuming their education, the report found.
 Poorer and otherwise marginalized students, whether in wealthier or poorer countries, have seen the greatest learning setbacks.

 Even wealthy European countries where students attended school in person through most of the pandemic saw drops in test scores and attendance.